-The Philippines’ growing middle class and the young population are also important drivers of IT demand because their spending levels on technology products are on an upward trajectory, benefitting premium brands.
-Infrastructure investments in the Philippines are another source of opportunity.
-The road, railway, airport, bridge, and port systems build out will require, at a minimum, design software, building information modeling (BIM) for better project management, and file-sharing applications.
-These will drive demand for hardware, software, and services.
+Philippine infrastructure projects are another area of opportunity for U.S. exporters.
+Road, railway, airport, bridge, and port systems will require design software, building information modeling (BIM) for better project management and file-sharing applications.
+These systems will drive demand for hardware, software, and services.

 Software and Services